ShayanGilmour/Shine-Judge/README.md

 ### Security:
 As I mentioned, I've made this site without any framework or et cetera and at the time, I didn't have any knowledge of security.
 This site is not completely secure, and as I've wrote in the site, **Clients Must NOT use Important Passwords** for their account.
-The site saved the passwords, without any hashing.
+The site saves the passwords, without any hashing.
 The directories with some "code" after their name, is important directories, and by having some difficult postfix after their name, it makes a a little bit more secure.

 ### Installation:
 You'll need 2 (virual) servers.
 One main server, another just for running codes.
 Install the following on both of them: